bilgearikk/website/website/versioned_docs/version-acs_cc/project/2025/stefania.tudor1007/index.md

 - **Motor Control:** PWM signals generated for precise motor operation.
 - **Sensor Data Acquisition:** I2C communication with temperature and motion sensors.
 - **Web Server:** Hosts a real-time dashboard displaying sensor data and live video feed.
+- **WebSocket Protocol:** Used to send and receive compact, real-time control and telemetry messages between the car and the remote control server.

 ## Links

-- [PixyCam Setup Guide](https://pixycam.com/start) – Used to successfully connect and configure the PixyCam 2 with the Raspberry Pi Pico 2W
+- [pygame Documentation](https://www.pygame.org/docs/) – Python joystick interface used to control the car